Project Need

 Monitoring:

 Future fish population monitoring will take place at the proposed boat ramp site where UDWR will launch pontoon boat electrofisher and other equipment.
 We will also monitor the angler use of the site through angler creel surveys.
-This future data will be compared to the angler creel survey that is being conducted during 2023.
+This future data will be compared to previous angler creel surveys.

 Partners: